-Faculty Guide to P.A.S.S.
+Faculty Guide to Peer Assisted Study Sessions (PASS)

-P.A.S.S. is a learning enhancement program.
+PASS is a learning enhancement program.
 It is designed to organize and improve the ways in which students prepare for class outside of class.
-P.A.S.S. is attached to courses to provide students with a systematic and disciplined approach for processing the course material assigned by the professor.
+PASS is attached to courses to provide students with a systematic and disciplined approach for processing the course material assigned by the professor.
 Through this program a peer leader is assigned to a course.
-This is a student who is usually recommended by the professor and has demonstrated proficiency in a targeted course and undergoes P.A.S.S. training.
-The peer leader attends the course to keep up with the course content being presented and to model effective student practices and attitudes.
-The peer leader schedules and conducts two group meetings a week at times convenient to members of the class.
-During these sessions, the peer leader uses interactive learning strategies which encourage involvement, comprehension, and synthesis of course content.
-In addition, the peer leader will incorporate demonstrations of effective study techniques.
+This is a student who is usually recommended by the professor and has demonstrated proficiency in a targeted course and receives dynamic ongoing training from the PASS Coordinator who has been certified by the International Center for Supplemental Instruction at the University of Missouri Kansas City.

-P.A.S.S. targets historically challenging courses.
+PASS targets historically challenging courses.
 In other words, this course contains content that students consider to be difficult.
 It is designed to support faculty teaching and is assigned to a course because of what is being taught, not because of the manner in which it is being taught.

-What should I expect from the P.A.S.S. peer leader?
+What should I expect from the PASS peer leader?

 The peer leader will attend all class meetings; maintain a professional attitude about matters such as class standards, grades, and student complaints; discourage students from attending the out of class study sessions as a substitute for class; share materials with the cooperating faculty member before use, if possible; and provide feedback to the cooperating faculty member if requested to do so.
 Peer leaders are not Instructors, guest lecturers, paper graders, teaching assistants or gofers.
 They are there to supplement the course content.